Dhruv2550/interview-summary-tool/README.md

 - Secrets are stored in environment variables.

 ## Roadmap
-- [ ] Deploy on DCR Tech Infrastructure
+- [ ] Integration with DCR Tech Stack: Host tool on DCR's Azure cloud account and make accessible through NJ BIAS
-- [ ] User Feedback Mechanism
+- [ ] User Feedback Mechanism: Add feedback buttons to summary and home pages
 - [ ] Expand multi-language support for diverse New Jersey communities
+- [ ] Develop domain-specific models trained on civil rights legal terminology

 ## Contributions
 If you are contributing please follow these steps: